juicebox6030/Nova-Link/README.md

 - **SPI/UART Transport**:
   - Fragments are built entirely on the ESP and sent to the CC1352R
   - `SYNC` (`0xAA`) + `LEN` framing protocol
-  - Metadata packets (zone 0) are handled exactly like any other zone

 ---